What is Old Maid?

-Old Maid is a card game that can accommodate any player count, though it is recommended that the total player count does not exceed 10, which would be overly cumbersome to run smooth.
+This is a game that can accommodate any player count, though it is recommended that the total player count does not exceed 10, which would prevent the game from running smoothly

 Dealing